Surreal ordered exponential fields: Trigonometric fields and surcomplex exponentiation

 \section{Trigonometric fields and surcomplex exponentiation}

 At the \emph{mini-workshop on surreal numbers, surreal analysis, Hahn fields and derivations} held in Oberwolfach in 2016, the following question was raised: ``Let $i=\sqrt{-1}$.
-Is there a good way to introduce $\sin$ and $\cos$ on $\No$ and an exponential map on $\No[i]$?"~\cite[page 3315]{BEK}.
-In this section we provide a positive answer to this question.
+Is there a good way to introduce $\sin$ and $\cos$ on $\No$ and an exponential map on $\No[i]$?''~\cite[page 3315]{BEK}.
+In this section we make some observations related to this question.

 Let $T_{\operatorname{trig}}$ be the theory of the real field expanded by $\sin\restriction_{[0,2\pi]}$ and $\cos\restriction_{[0,2\pi]}$.
 We call a model

 a \textbf{trigonometric ordered field}.
 Let $K$ be such a field.
 Then $K$ is real closed, so there is a discrete subring $Z \subseteq K$ such that for all $a\in K$ there is a $d \in Z$ with $d\leq a < d+1$.
 Following tradition, we call $Z$ an \textbf{integer part} of $K$.
 Using this integer part, we may extend sine and cosine to all of $K$ by setting